 Can an expired microwave popcorn still be consumed?

-Technically, the date in the microwave popcorn label is a best-by, and not an expiration.
+Technically, the date on the microwave popcorn label is a best-by and not an expiration.
 Hence, you can still consume it past that date.
 However, for quality and taste purposes, eat it within 6-8 months of that date, and not beyond.
-Also look for signs such as odd smell and taste.
-If you notice a rancid odor or taste, throw it away.
+Also, look for signs such as odd smells and tastes.
+If you notice a rotten odor or taste, throw it away.

 Is it okay to re-pop popcorn?

 Popcorn kernels may dry out because of improper storage.
-This leads to lack of moisture which is then the reason why kernels do not pop.
+This leads to a lack of moisture, which is why kernels do not pop.
 Aside from the moisture loss, another reason is super hard shells.
 This unevenness in quality makes it difficult for kernels to pop.